enriquepablo/peer/doc/users.rst

   email address of the person she wants to invite, and can also edit the email's body text offered by default.
 Clicking on *send invitation* will immediately send an email to the given address.
+* **Manage admin team** is an option only available to administrator users.
+  It will take the administrator user to a form where she will be able to add and remove other users from the administrator team.

 Authorization
 -------------